 Can I clear native vegetation to maintain existing agriculture, forestry or farming?

-You can clear vegetation to maintain the existing use of land that has been consistently used for commercial agricultural, forestry or primary production purposes over the past 10 years.
+- clearance is limited to maintaining the existing use of land that has been consistently used for commercial agricultural, forestry or primary production purposes over the past 10 years, and;

 Does this include land under Heritage or Management Agreement?

 No you cannot clear for this purpose on Heritage Agreement or Management Agreement land.

 What if I want to clear native vegetation regrowth for the maintenance of existing agriculture, forestry or farming?

 You can clear native vegetation that has regrown over the past 5 years and was lawfully cleared in the past.

 What if I want to clear vegetation for grazing?